yopgaming/SIT.Core/README.md

 * This is by no means designed for cheats (this project was made because cheats have destroyed the Live experience)
 * This is by no means designed for illegally downloading the game (and has blocks for people that do!)
 * This is purely for educational purposes (I am using this to learn Unity, Reverse Engineering & Networking)
-* I am in no way affiliated with BattleStateGames or others (on Reddit or Discord) claiming to be working on a project
+* I am in no way affiliated with BSG or others (on Reddit or Discord) claiming to be working on a project

 ## Support

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/N4N2IQ7YJ)
 * Please be aware.
-The Ko-Fi link is literally buying me a coffee
+The Ko-Fi link is buying me a coffee, nothing else!
 * I do not have some special subset of code that makes it work beyond what is here on GitHub
 * Please do not hand over money expecting help or a solution
 * This is a hobby, for fun, project.
 Please don't treat it seriously.
+* I do not BS the community.
+I know this is a semi-broken attempt but will attempt to fix as best I can.
 * Pull Requests are encouraged!

-## Summary

-The Stay in Tarkov project was born due to Battlestate Games' reluctance to create the pure PvE version of Escape from Tarkov that was outlined in its early cycle.
-The project's aim is simple, create a Cooperation PvE experience that retains progression without the issues of Desync, Cheaters and dealing with other issues surrounding the live game right now.

 ## SPT-AKI Requirement
 * Stay in Tarkov works requires the [latest AKI Server](https://dev.sp-tarkov.com/SPT-AKI/Server) to run.
 You can learn about SPT-Aki [here](https://www.sp-tarkov.com/).